Since the Coronavirus outbreak began, Janisa has been able to dedicate herself more to one of her longtime hobbies: gardening.

 - How patient you are

-Choosing a few easy herbs and veggies as a beginner gardener will allow you to get the grip of it and will help to build confidence.
+Choosing a few easy herbs and veggies as a beginner gardener will allow you to get a grip on it and will help to build confidence.
 When you see your success in growing something for the first time, you'll be more motivated to continue with the hobby, this time trying something different and more complicated.

 How Long Does it Take to Grow Your Own Food?